How to extract text from images: a comparison of 10 free OCR tools

 From the online OCR solutions reviewed above, OCRonline provided good and stable OCR accuracy with a number of different fonts and texts.
 Unfortunately the free service is limited by 5 pages per week.
 If you need more capacity, try the other providers as they also may give good results depending on your source text.

-Part2: Desktop OCR software
+Part 2: Desktop OCR software

-Cuneiform 16.
-Cuneiform OpenOCR
+8. Cuneiform OpenOCR

 OpenOCR is based on commercial product Cuneiform that was released as freeware on 2007.
+NB!
+The download link to English version has moved HERE.

 • License: freeware